-From the menu, you’ll find reservation details and field trip funding ideas, including a busing subsidy sponsored, in part, by the Bill and Honey Jaffe Endowment.
+From the menu, you’ll find reservation details and field trip funding ideas, including a busing subsidy sponsored, in part, by the Honey and Bill Jaffe Endowment.
 For those wishing to extend their stay at Penn State after the matinee, we provide suggestions for other must-do activities under plan your day.
 For teachers of our younger audiences, as you exit the theatre you will be given a pack of ask me stickers for you to distribute to students to wear home.
 The stickers prompt parents to ask their children about their day in the theatre.

 We’re excited to tell you about this season’s schedule of School-Time Matinees, covering subjects such as history, literature, world cultures, and science.
 Sugar Skull! is being presented on September 30 during National Hispanic Heritage month.
 Your students will follow the adventures of a young girl as she learns about the importance of her family’s culture and heritage as they celebrate Day of the Dead.